 Guitars 4 Gifts has seen how a musical instrument and education can make a huge impact on one person's life.
 While giving a guitar to the Ronald McDonald House, G4G was able to make a young boy smile for the first time in months, simply by playing him a Johnny Cash song.
 Another mother saw her child receive his guitar in tears.
 She later explained how much he loved music, but how they were unable to afford an instrument for him to practice on.
 Because of the generosity of so many people, G4G has been able to bring the joy of music to almost 75 youth.

 There have been multiple articles published about G4G, including articles in SixDegrees.org (http://www.sixdegrees.org/stories/playing-it-back-girl-gives-guitars-gets-her-own/) and The Women's International Music Network (http://www.thewimn.com/tag/anna-clark/).
 Guitars 4 Gifts also did a radio interview with Lightning 100 in Nashville, TN, and has been featured on the show Real People by Rudy on Channel 4 News.
 Guitars 4 Gifts partners with Corner Music in Nashville, TN.

-In the next few years, Guitars 4 Gifts would like to grow to be able to give away an instrument a day to youth all over the world.
+In the next few years, Guitars 4 Gifts would like to grow to be able to give away an instrument a day to enable more people to share their stories.